 IT 291 Industrial Technology Intern/Co-op 3 cr.

-Sem: as needed TBA hrs./wee
+TBA hrs./wee

-Pre-Req: None

-Co-Req: None

 A supervised work program designed to provide students with a variety of practical on-the-job experiences within the industrial field (compensated or uncompensated).
 This will allow students to apply their knowledge to real world situations and to build relationships with companies prior to graduation.